NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

 PUBLIC COMMENTS

-Any individual, group, or agency may submit written comments on the ERR to the Springfield Department of Technical Assistance and Compliance.
-All comments received by August 28, 2025 will be considered by the City of Springfield prior to authorizing submission of a request for release of funds.
+Any individual, group, or agency may submit written comments on the ERR to the City of Springfield Department of Technical Assistance and Compliance.
+All comments received by April 15, 2026 will be considered by the City of Springfield prior to authorizing submission of a Request for Release of Funds and Environmental Certification to HUD.

 OBJECTIONS TO RELEASE OF FUNDS

-HUD will accept objections to its release of fund and the City of Springfield’s certification for a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of the City of Springfield; (b) the City of Springfield has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR part 58; (c) the grant recipient or other participants in the development process have committed funds, incurred costs or undertaken activities not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
-Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58, Sec.
-58.76) and shall be addressed to U.S. Department of HUD, Office of Community Planning and Development, Thomas P. O’Neil Jr.
+HUD will consider objections to its release of funds and the City of Springfield certification for a period of fifteen days following either the anticipated submission date (cited above) or HUD’s actual receipt of the request (whichever is later) only if the objections are on one of the following bases: (a) that the Certification was not executed by the Certifying Officer of the City of Springfield (b) the City of Springfield has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; (c) the City of Springfield has committed funds or incurred costs not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
+Objections must be prepared and submitted in accordance with the required procedures (24 CFR Part 58), and may be addressed to HUD and sent to the email address: OLHCHHPECOS@hud.gov

 Mayor Domenic J. Sarno City of Springfield